OracleNine/Renaissance/README.md

 ## Installation

 ***WARNING:*** Renaissance is still in development, and is not suitable for making wikis just yet.
-If you want to help with development, these are the instructions for installing and running a development server on your own computer
+If you want to help with development, these are the instructions for installing and running a development server on your own computer.

 1. Clone the repo, and navigate to the directory which contains `manage.py`.
 ```